geoconnections-rjc/RLC_DOCS/docs/horizontal_trench.md

 **Pipe Diameter:** The pipe diameter to be used in the active section of the horizontally-trenched GHEX.
 Choose between 3/4", 1", and 1-1/4" horizontal loop pipe diameters.

-**Flow Paths per Trench:** The number of parallel flow paths per trench.
+**Flow Paths per Trench/Pit:** The number of parallel flow paths per trench.
 When multiple values are possible, a dropdown will appear.

-**Number of Flow Paths:** The total number of parallel flow paths in the GHEX.
-This must be an even multiple of **Flow Paths per Trench**.
+**Number of Trenches/Pits:** The total number of trenches or pits to install.
+Total flow paths is calculated as the product of Flow Paths per Trench/Pit and Number of Trenches/Pits.

 **Horizontal Spacing:** The spacing between individual pipe runs in the trench, calculated based on trench/track width for the selected Pipe Configuration.
 This field will only appear when applicable.